sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 You can use tools like "axe" to test your web pages for accessibility problems.
 However, at this stage, such tests often still need to be done manually.
-Install assistive technologies like a screen reader that reads aloud the pages you load in you browser, and see whether you can still use the application without using your eyes.
+Install assistive technologies like a screen reader that reads aloud the pages you load in your browser, and see whether you can still use the application without using your eyes.
 Or better yet, ask a user with a disability to use your application and help you with identifying issues in it.